A newborn baby sleeping on its back, wearing just a diaper

 The definition of meconium is simply your baby’s “first poop.”
 To be more precise, it’s the nearly odorless, greenish-black, gooey substance that’s passed during your baby’s first few bowel movements, often in the first 24 hours after birth.

-Meconium stool looks and smells very different from the regular baby poop you’ll be finding in your little one’s diapers later on.
+Meconium stool looks and smells very different from the regular baby poop you’ll be finding in your little one’s diapers later.

-The color of meconium, along with its consistency, is one of the main features that makes your baby’s first poop stand out from the regular stool that will come later.
+The color of meconium, along with its consistency, is one of the main features that makes your newborn’s first poop stand out from the regular stool that will come later.

 What is Meconium Made Of?